sl0/opti/README.txt

 Changes to 0.9.10:
 The shell wrapper was completely rewritten.
 Using shunit2 tests have been written to make the wrapper as reliable as the python part of the iptables-optimizer.
+Some command line arguments are evaluated:
+-a do not look for /var/cache/iptables-optimizer/auto-apply -c do not reset paket/byte counters on restoring tables -v add logging, twice shows partition tables
+-w shows partition tables for INPUT and OUTPUT only

 A small modification on the iptables_optimizer.py: As an command line argument it accepts a filename for reading now.

 Changes to 0.9.9:
 Debian package now ships a single python file, no more